Saturday, December 19, 2015

 Aroma and Flavor – 1.0 out of 3 mugs

 Immediately upon opening, I realized frosty vanilla root beer is not a root beer.
 The first aroma is like opening a heavily fragranced aroma vanilla candle.
 I compare it to what I would envision a cupcake stuffed up my nose would be like.
-It did not take much knowledge to understand this was corn syrup based as it get the same aroma from opening a corn syrup bottle.
+It took little knowledge to understand this was corn syrup-based as it gets the same aroma from opening a corn syrup bottle.

 Then came my first drink.
 Crazy vanilla soaked in sugar cubes is my first thought.
 It gave me an ill feeling after a few minutes.
-This is not a beverage I will to purchase again.
-I only awarded this a 1 as it is intense and if that is the desire, they deserve some credit.
-I almost think they were trying to mimic a bad vanilla ice cream root beer float
+This is not a beverage I will purchase again.
+I only awarded this a 1 as it is intense, and they deserve some credit if that is the desire.
+They were trying to mimic a bad vanilla ice cream root beer float.

 Head – 0.0 out of 3 mugs